Shofar blowing: From 9 to 30 blasts

-If tekiah, shevarim-teruah, tekiah is considered to be four blasts, then Rabbi Abbahu's requirement makes for a total of 30 blasts.
+If tekiah, shevarim teruah, tekiah is considered to be four blasts, then Abbahu's requirement makes for a total of 30 blasts.

-According to another opinion, Rabbi Abbahu instituted a total of 12 rather than 30 blasts, specifically tekiah, shevarim-teruah, tekiah repeated three times.
-However, modern halacha accepts the opinion that 30 blasts are blown.
+According to another opinion, Abbahu instituted a total of twelve rather than 30 blasts, specifically tekiah, shevarim teruah, tekiah repeated three times according to Isaac Alfasi (died 1103), Halakhot, Rosh Hashanah 10b.
+However, modern halakha accepts the opinion that 30 blasts are blown following the Shulchan Aruch, Orach Chaim 590:2.

 From 30 to 100 blasts

 The Talmud specifies that the shofar is blown on two occasions on Rosh Hashana: once while "sitting" (before the Mussaf prayer), and once while "standing" (during the Mussaf prayer).
 This increases the number of blasts from the basic requirement of 30, to 40, 42, or 60, based on the above-mentioned opinions.

 The Arukh mentions a custom to blow 100 blasts: 30 before Mussaf, 30 during the Mussaf silent prayer, 30 during the cantor's loud repetition of Mussaf, and 10 more after Mussaf.
 The final 10 blasts are by tradition dating to the Geonim, and in some communities are blown in the middle of "Kaddish Tiskabal."
 Blowing 100 (or 101 or 102) blasts is nearly universal today (with the exception of many Yemenite and Spanish Portuguese Jews), although many congregations omit the 30 blasts in the silent prayer, and instead blow 40 after Mussaf, and some communities do only 10 (or 12) during the repetition and blow 60 afterwards.

 The number 100 in the Arukh is intended to correspond to the tears which Sisera's mother is said to have shed when her son was killed in battle.
 (The Hebrew word used to describe her wailing is wateyabev (ותיבב); this is cognate to yevava (יבבה), the Aramaic translation of teruah.)
 The short Biblical story of Sisera's mother contains 101 letters; while the Arukh only mentions 100 blasts.
 This discrepancy is explained by saying that while each shofar blast is intended to "nullify" one of her cries due to hatred of Israel, nevertheless we leave her one tear out of recognition of the pain suffered by any bereaved mother.
 In any case, Sephardic communities typically blow 101 blasts, with the 101st symbolizing her legitimate mourning.